 The first outbreak of the disease was seen in the year 1952, in the Makonde plateau, along the border between Tanzania and Mozambique.
 The disease occurs predominantly in Africa, Asia and the Indian subcontinent.

-and is in reference to the stooped posture that develops due to the arthritic symptoms of the disease.
+The disease was first described by Marion Robinson and W.H.R.
+Lumsden in 1955.
+The name ‘Chikungunya’ is derived from a root verb in the Kimakonde language which means –‘that which bends up’ and is in reference to the stooped posture that develops due to the arthritic symptoms of the disease.

 Since the disease shares some clinical signs with

 There is no cure for the disease.
 It is a self-limiting infection and most patients recover fully.
 No deaths, neuro-invasive cases or